-Insect repellents (often called bug spray) can help protect you from mosquito and tick bites.
-Insect bites can cause several health problems, from itchiness and irritation to potentially serious diseases.
+Insect repellent (also called bug spray) can help protect you from mosquito, blackfly and tick bites.

-Mosquitoes can bite at any time of the day, but they tend to be more active at dawn and dusk.
-Ticks are often found along trail edges, mostly in wooded areas or tall grass.
+- mosquitoes can bite at any time of the day, and are more active at dawn and dusk

-Around the world, mosquito and tick bites can lead to a range of diseases, including malaria.
-Here in Canada, West Nile virus and Lyme disease are the only real health concerns.
-For most Canadians, the risk of getting these illnesses is very low, and the risk of serious health effects is also low.
+In Canada, West Nile virus and Lyme disease are health concerns.
+However, for most Canadians, the risk of getting these illnesses and serious health effects is very low.

 Choosing an insect repellent